gbv/coli-conc.gbv.de/en/coli-ana.md

 A base number of a DDC number is a number of any length to which other numbers are added.
 It is planned to highlight base numbers in the analysis.

-##### What other features does the coli-ana webservice provide?
+##### What other features does the coli-ana web-service provide?

 The webservice offers two other features:

-1. Deep Links to the title data of the union catalog K10plus
+1. Deep links to the title data of the union catalog K10plus.
-2. A seamless switch to the mapping tool Cocoda
+2. A seamless transition to the mapping tool Cocoda.

 {% endsection %}